 You may not think of sponges as animals.
 They have no brains, eyes, blood, organs, or even true tissues.
 They are merely clumps of animal cells which have become somewhat specialised to function in complementary ways.

 Originally, sponges were realised as basal animals by the fact that free-living choanoflagellates are virtually indistinguishable from the body cells of sponges.
 More recently, genetic analysis has verified that they share a ton of common genes with animals alive today.
 Roald Dahl had it right when he named Aunt Sponge; these are indeed your most distant animal relatives in the world.

-Let’s jump forward 100 million years now, which is about the time it took for the next major developments in animal body form to emerge: soft bodies and radially symmetrical forms.
+Jump forward 100 million years, which is about the time it took for the next major developments in animal body form to emerge: soft bodies and radially symmetrical forms.

 The Cambrian Explosion

 Like many of today’s living animal phyla, Arthropoda first appeared during the Cambrian explosion, a time of rapid evolutionary change 525-535 million years ago.

 This is kinda cool because we can relate massive environmental changes (over a few million years) to the explosion of new life on Earth.
 It’s a wild demonstration of evolution by natural selection.
 So what caused the Cambrian explosion?

 - Environmental factors point to increased oxygen levels and receding glaciers.
 An essential fuel for metabolism, more oxygen meant animals could grow larger and pursue more energy-intensive lifestyles, such as hunting.
 A fall in glaciation also meant more light could penetrate the oceans, and as you well know, sunlight was essential for the aquatic plants to thrive and become food.